Specter-0/scripts/README.md

 -r, --args : **Add args to automaticaly run when running directory alias**
 args: [**a saved dir alias, &#42;args &#42;kwargs**]

+> Note: use "PWD" as the path to add current directory as target

 ---